9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 MGMSchlitzie, whose real name was possibly Simon Metz.

-One of the most prolific freak show performers, “Schliztie” appeared in most major circuses of the 20th century, including Dobritsch International Circus, Ringling Bros. and Barnum & Bailey Circus, and the Tom Mix Circus.
+One of the most prolific sideshow performers of the 20th century, “Schlitzie” appeared in most major circuses of the day, including the Dobrich International Circus, Ringling Bros. and Barnum & Bailey Circus, and the Tom Mix Circus.

-He was born around 1901, with a condition called microcephaly.
+He was born around 1901 with a condition called microcephaly.
 This condition causes a small brain, skull, and head, as well as an underdeveloped body.
-Schliztie, whose real name may have been Simon Metz, spent his early life in foster homes before landing in the circus.
+Schliztie, whose real name may have been Simon Metz, entered sideshow life at a young age.
+According to the Brooklyn Daily Eagle, his parents sold him at the age of eight to a traveling sideshow.

 There, Schliztie charmed his fellow performers with his childlike innocence.
 With the mental capacity of a three or four-year-old, he could only speak in short sentences and phrases.
 But Schliztie also endured the taunts of jeering audiences, who called him a “freak,” “cretin,” and “moron.”

-However, fleeting fame couldn’t save Schliztie from the harsh world of circus life.
-Though a chimp trainer named George Surtees took Schliztie under his wing and cared for him like a son, Surtees soon died.
-And then his daughter decided to send Schliztie to a mental institution in Los Angeles.
+However, even fame couldn’t save Schliztie from the harsh world of circus life.
+Though a chimp trainer named George Surtees took Schliztie under his wing and cared for him like a son, Surtees died in 1965.
+Surtees’ daughter then decided to send Schliztie to a mental institution in Los Angeles.

 Schliztie spent several lonely years there before a sideshow sword swallower named Bill Unks recognized him during a performance at the hospital.
 Unks became Schliztie’s caretaker and brought him back on the road.

-It wasn’t until 2007 that a fan raised enough money to place a black headstone on Schliztie’s resting place, a sign of respect and acknowledgment that the freak show performer so lacked during his life.
+It wasn’t until 2007 that a fan raised enough money to place a black headstone on Schliztie’s resting place, a sign of respect and acknowledgment that the sideshow performer so lacked during his life.

-After learning about the tragic stories of freak show performers, learn about Robert Wadlow, the tallest person in history.
+After learning about the tragic stories of sideshow performers, learn about Robert Wadlow, the tallest person in history.
 Then, see some unbelievable photographs of Andre the Giant.

 author